 We are now welcoming back our staff who are clinically extremely vulnerable, putting in place appropriate risk assessments for them as they return to the workplace.
 Our front-line staff continue to wear PPE and we have regular on-site testing across the Foundation to keep the staff and children and young people safe.

 Over 85% of our front-line staff have now had their first COVID vaccination with many having their second ones booked, and we have had no positive cases since the end of February.

-We continue to monitor the government COVID-19 guidelines and update staff as necessary to ensure everyone is kept up to date with recent developments and advice.
-In order to lower the risk of transmission, and in line with government guidelines, our office staff are mainly working from home on a rota basis among their teams, using technology for video meetings and online training.
+We continue to monitor the government COVID-19 guidance and update staff as necessary to ensure everyone is told about recent developments and advice.
+In order to lower the risk of transmission, and in line with government guidelines, our office staff continue to work mainly from home on a rota basis among their teams, using technology for video meetings and online training.
 When staff do come into the offices, we are maintaining social distancing, providing sanitiser and anti-bacterial sprays and wipes and ensuring communal areas are regularly wiped down to keep our staff safe.